infracamp/infracamp/docs/getting-started/_ref_develop.md

 Everything else is done

-## Clone and start your first project
+## Clone and start our example project

 Change to your Projects-directory <kbd>cd ~/Projects</kbd> and clone infracamp's demo project:
 <kbd>git clone https://github.com/infracamp/kickstart-demo.git</kbd>.
 Change to the demo project directory